colts70/The-Sematic-Stack/README.md

 🌐 Hierarchical Expressed Semantic Stack (HESS)

+“This protocol is a modern, AI-era continuation of Tim Berners-Lee’s original Semantic Web vision—implemented as a deterministic, installable first-hop rather than an inferred graph.”

 A deterministic, domain-owned semantic first-hop layer for AI and web systems.

 HESS defines a public, machine-readable semantic root published at: